Snapchat Guide

 Privacy settings

-To see who can view your Snaps and Stories, or to change who can view them tap on the ghost image on the camera screen to access your profile, then tap the gear icon in the upper-right corner of the screen and scroll down to the ‘Who Can’ section.
+To see or change who can view your Snaps and Stories, tap on your avatar on the camera screen to access your profile, then tap the gear icon in the upper-right corner of the screen and scroll down to the Privacy Control section.

-For Snaps: tap the ‘Contact Me’ option and choose either:
+For Chat and Snaps: tap the ‘Contact Me’ option and choose either:

 • ‘My Friends’ – Only your friends are able to view your Story